bjornmeansbear/lectureScripts/ASustainableDesigner.md

 ### Solar.lowtechmagazine.com

 Distributed Solar Photovoltaics is also on Drawdown's list.
-And Low Tech Magazine's solar powered website signals how we might visualize energy usage; how we might enable new sytems of powering our tools; questions if we really need constant connection; and how aesthetic choices correlate to physical resources even in the digital sphere.
+And Low Tech Magazine's solar powered website signals how we might visualize energy usage; how we might enable new systems of powering our tools; questions if we really need constant connection; and how aesthetic choices correlate to physical resources even in the digital sphere.

 ### DC High Water Mark Project